mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 look at the docstrings to learn about additional options.

-The BiMDP inspection is also useful to visualize the data processing that is happening inside the flow.
+The BiMDP inspection is also useful to visualize the data processing that is happening inside a flow.
 This is especially handy if you are trying to build or understand new algorithms and want to know what is going on.
-Therefore me made it very easy to customize the HTML views in the inspection.
-One simple example is provided in ``bimdp/test/demo_custom_inspection.py``, where we use matplotlib to plot the data and then present it inside the HTML view.
+Therefore we made it very easy to customize the HTML views in the inspection.
+One simple example is provided in ``bimdp/test/demo_custom_inspection.py``, where we use matplotlib to plot the data and present it inside the HTML view.
 Note that ``bimdp.show_training`` and ``bimdp.show_execution`` are just helper functions.
-If you need more flexibility you can also directly access the machinery below (but this is rather messy and is hardly ever needed).
+If you need more flexibility you can directly access the machinery below (but this is rather messy and hardly ever needed).

 TODO: add nice picture

 Extending BiNode
 ~~~~~~~~~~~~~~~~
-As for the ``Node`` class any derived ``BiNode``s should not directly overwrite
+As in the ``Node`` class any derived ``BiNode`` classes should not directly overwrite
 the public ``execute`` or ``train`` methods but instead the private versions
 with an underscore in front (for training you can of course also overwrite
 ``_get_train_seq``).
 In addtion to the dimensionality checks performed on